William Shurtleff

-William Roy Shurtleff (born April 28, 1941) also known as Bill Shurtleff is an American researcher and writer about soy foods.
+William Roy Shurtleff (born April 28, 1941) is an American researcher and writer about soy foods.
 Shurtleff and his former wife Akiko Aoyagi have written and published consumer-oriented cookbooks, handbooks for small- and large-scale commercial production, histories, and bibliographies of various soy foods.
 These books introduced soy foods such as tofu, tempeh, and miso on a wide scale to non-Asian Westerners, and are largely responsible for the establishment of non-Asian soy food manufacturers in the West beginning in the late 1970s.
-In 1980, Lorna Sass wrote in The New York Times, "The two people most responsible for catapulting tofu from the wok into the frying pan are William Shurtleff and Akiko Aoyagi.”
-In 1995, Suzanne Hamlin wrote in The New York Times, “At the turn of the century there were two tofu suppliers in the United States.
+In 1980, Lorna Sass wrote in The New York Times, "The two people most responsible for catapulting tofu from the wok into the frying pan are William Shurtleff and Akiko Aoyagi."
+In 1995, Suzanne Hamlin wrote in The New York Times, "At the turn of the century there were two tofu suppliers in the United States.
 Today there are more than 200 tofu manufacturers...and tofu can be found in nearly every supermarket."

-In turn, the new availability and cultural acceptance of tofu and related foods enabled the creation of new manufactured soy-based foods such as Tofutti and Tofurkey, and arguably gave a push to the vegetarian movement in the West that had begun in the late 1960s.
+The increased availability and cultural acceptance of tofu and similar foods contributed to the development of manufactured soy-based products such as Tofutti and Tofurkey, and may have influenced the growth of the natural food and vegetarian movements that emerged alongside the counterculture of the 1960s.

 Early life

 Shurtleff was born in Oakland, California on April 28, 1941.
 He attended Stanford University in Palo Alto, where he studied engineering.
-After work at Stanford, he joined the Peace Corps and taught school in Nigeria.
+After graduating from Stanford, he joined the Peace Corps and taught school in Nigeria.
 He then joined the Tassajara Zen Center, where he meditated and worked as a cook for 2 1/2 years.
-Having become interested in soy foods, Shurtleff decided to visit Asia and learn about their manufacture.

-In Japan, Shurtleff visited tofu shops and interviewed tofu masters.
-He met his future wife, Akiko Aoyagi, an illustrator from Tokyo.
-They became a team, with Aoyagi focused on testing and writing recipes, both Eastern and Western, and providing the technical illustrations for their books.
-Meanwhile, Shurtleff researched the production and manufacture of the soy products.
-They soon "decided to do for tofu and other soy foods what Johnny Appleseed did for apples.”
+He was also a student of Suzuki Roshi who sent him to Japan in 1971 in order to help Roshi set up a Tassajara center there.
+While in Japan, Shurtleff met his future wife Akiko Aoyagi, who at that time worked as a Tokyo-based fashion designer.